 - Irene Djao-Rakitine: Djao-Rakitine Ltd (Paris-London) and Mayor’s Design Advocate for the Mayor of London (Great Britain)

 229 teams from 50 countries applied to participate.
-The jury selected 3 winners from among 8 preselected teams invited to submit designs.
+The jury selected 3 projects from among 8 entries and ranked them as follows

-- Studio 44 (Russia) in collaboration with WEST 8 (The Netherlands)
+- 1st prize: Studio 44 (Russia) in collaboration with WEST 8 (The Netherlands)

-- JV Vogt (Switzerland) + Herzog & de Meuron (Switzerland)
+- 2nd prize: JV Vogt (Switzerland) + Herzog & de Meuron (Switzerland)

 The 8 competitors invited to submit project proposals each received USD 60,000.
 In addition to this, the top three entries received the following prize money: